Tilto66/Steam-token-grabber/README.md

 Yes, it works !

 ### Can i change the code ?
-Yes sure feel free to edit but if you post it, credit me.
+Yes sure feel free to edit but if you post it, credit me or send me a mail.😉